bmagyar11/password-hashing-thesis/README.md

 ## Notes

-- Parallel execution is disabled for memory-hard algorithms (scrypt, Argon2) due to RAM constraints.
+- Parallel execution is automatically skipped for memory-hard algorithms (scrypt, Argon2) due to if RAM constraints are present.
 - OpenCL benchmark validates device memory and work-group limits before running.
 - Vulkan path requires a functioning Vulkan loader and GPU driver.